Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 Reading counter values is very straight-forward, but *not* :term:`preemption safe<Preemption safety>`.
-In case the reader thread is preempted when it has acquired the lock, but not yet released it, all the lcore worker threads will eventuelly be waiting to acquire the lock, and will continue to make progress only when the reader thread is re-scheduled and may continue processing and release the lock.
+In case the reader thread is preempted when it has acquired the lock, but not yet released it, all the lcore worker threads will eventually be waiting to acquire the lock, and will continue to make progress only when the reader thread is re-scheduled and may continue processing and release the lock.

-Thus, care must be taken that the :term:`control thread` (or some other reader) is not preempted, at least not for any long durations of time.
+Thus, care must be taken that the :term:`control thread` (or some other reader) is not preempted, at least not for any long duration of time.

 .. literalinclude:: stats_shared_lock_protected_read.c